willstepp/writings/sanctum-kthadras/sk-synopsis.md

 SANCTUM KTHADRAS: Synopsis

-Remember from whence thou art fallen, and repent...
+Remember therefore from whence thou art fallen, and repent Revelations 2:5
-Revelations 2:5

 I. The Man Who Lives in the Room